marcelm/cutadapt/doc/guide.rst

 When parsing that file, be aware that additional columns may be added in the future.
 Note also that some fields can be empty, resulting in consecutive tabs within a line.

-Also, in the current version, when the ``--times`` option is set to a value other than 1 (the default value), multiple lines are written to the info file for each read.
+If the ``--times`` option is used and greater than 1, each read can appear more than once in the info file.
+There will be one line for each found adapter, all with identical read names.

 .. _algorithm: